Parts of a river and their definitions. What is a river? Parts of a river and their definitions River system - feature - length

 How will we distinguish them?

-How do we determine which is left and which is right?(Need stand in the direction of the current, facing the mouth.
-If the river flows to the right, then this is a right tributary, and if on the left - then le exit.)
+How do we determine which is left and which is right?(Need to stand in the direction of the current, facing the mouth.
+If the river flows from the right, then it is a right tributary, and if from the left - then le vy.)

-If the students do not answer themselves, then look for the answer in the textbook.
+If students do not answer themselves, then they look for the answer in the textbook.

-Look at the tributaries originating from the swamp and the spring.What can you say about them?
-(They are left.)
+Look at the tributaries originating from the swamp and spring.What can you say about them?
+(They are left-wing.)

-Do you have a question?(How to tell them apart if they are both left?)
+Do you have a question?(How to distinguish them if they are both left?)

 - One of them is of the first order, and some of the second.
-How would you like themcalled?(The one that flows first is of the first order, the one that flows into a tributary of the first order is the second.)
+How would youcalled?(The one that falls first is of the first order, the one that flows into the first-order tributary is the second.)

 - This is the river system.
-Subtitle your risunka in a notebook.
-Read in a textbook what a river system istopic (or define yourself and compare with the definitionin the textbook).
+Subtitle your rinote in the notebook.
+Read in the textbook what a river sis istopic (or define it yourself and compare it with the definitionin the textbook).

-Let's work on the atlas.
-RF map.
+Let's work in the atlas.
+Map of the Russian Federation.
 Find r.
 Ob.
-Describeriver system according to the plan:
+Describeriver system according to plan:

 1) Main river.